 How to Keep Your Relationship Alive Post-Kids

 If it’s been a long time since you were intimate with your partner, the thought of sexy lingerie and working your way through the Kama Sutra might fill you with horror.
-Don’t worry: there’s no need to go from 0 to sexpot.
-According to certified counselor and relationship coach Jonathan Bennett, every little helps.
-“Squeeze in couple time anywhere you can,” he told SheKnows.
+Don’t worry: There’s no need to go from zero to sexpot.
+According to certified counselor and relationship coach Jonathan Bennett, every little bit helps.
+“Squeeze in couple time anywhere you can,” he tells SheKnows.
 “Raising a kid is a lot of work.
-You might only have ten minutes to spend alone with your partner at times.
+You might only have 10 minutes to spend alone with your partner at times.
 Take advantage of whatever you get, even if it’s just to have coffee or a quick cuddle, and be creative.”

 Jones agrees that it’s not all about sex.
 “Take time to be together,” she says.
 “Movies in bed when the kid is sleeping.
-Waking up early and having a cup of coffee and beside each other (even if you’re exhausted).
-Being alone together allows you to look at each other, hopefully without distraction, and let any and all conversations, issues, jokes, and feelings arise between the two of you, alone.”
+Waking up early and having a cup of coffee and [being] beside each other — even if you’re exhausted.
+Being alone together allows you to look at each other, hopefully without distraction, and let any and all conversations, issues, jokes and feelings arise between the two of you, alone.”

 Communication is key.
 Show your partner that you appreciate them, even if you don’t have as much alone time as you once did. “’I love you’ doesn't get old,” says Jones.
-“Those things that meant so much early in your relationship, before there were kids and other distractions, need to be keep alive.
-Make sure your partner knows you love them, are attracted to them, and enjoy being around them.
-This is what makes people feel loved, respected and admired, and creates a positive feeling in the home.
-It’s also good for raising a kid to have them see their parents in love.”
+“Those things that meant so much early in your relationship, before there were kids and other distractions, need to be kept alive.
+Make sure your partner knows you love them, are attracted to them and enjoy being around them.
+This is what makes people feel loved, respected and admired and creates a positive feeling in the home.
+It’s also good for raising a kid, to have them see their parents in love.”

 It's natural to worry about having sex when your children are at home and awake.
-If a babysitter isn't available — seriously, get onto that asap — Walfish suggests letting kids over the age of 7 watch a video or play by themselves in their room while you're in your own (locked) bedroom.
+If a babysitter isn't available — seriously, get on that ASAP — Walfish suggests letting kids over the age of 7 watch a video or play by themselves in their room while you're in your own (locked) bedroom.